-Desiree Reine is a professional Educational Consultant with areas of expertise in Tribal Schools, Special Education, Individualized Professional Development Presentations & Training, Administrative Report & Protocol Writing, Positive Indian Parenting classes, CLASS Observations, and Coaching & Mentoring.
+Desiree Reine is a professional Educational Consultant with areas of expertise in Brain Based Trauma Informed Teaching, Special Education, Tribal Schools, District and School Level Individualized Professional Development Presentations & Training, Administrative Report & Protocol Writing, Grant Writing, Positive Indian Parenting classes, CLASS Observations, and Coaching & Mentoring.

 Desiree is an enrolled member of the Turtle Mountain Band of Chippewa.

-During Desiree’s more than 20-year career in Education, she has worked with students and staff at all age levels Head Start (0-5 years), K-12 Schools, College, and University.
+During Desiree’s more than 20-year career in Education, she has worked with students and staff at age levels Head Start (0-5 years), K-12, College, and University.

-Desiree earned her Master of Science in Special Education in 2007 and is a licensed teacher in North Dakota, Minnesota, and California.
+Desiree earned her Master of Science in Special Education in 2007 and is a licensed teacher in California, Minnesota, and North Dakota.
 She is a certified Positive Indian Parenting trainer and is ICWA (Indian Children Welfare Act) trained through the National Indian Child Welfare Association.
-She is also certified in CLASS Observation through Teachstone.
+She is certified in CLASS Observation through Teachstone.
+She is certified in Survey Research: Design, Planning, Implementation, and Ethics through the CITI Program.
+She is also certified in ProAct Restraint and First Aid/CPR.

 Rosalia in her one room school house, rural North Dakota